Updated October 19, 2021

 The Con’s of Investing in Several Income Properties

-Just as everything else in the real estate business, buying and owning multiple properties comes with some drawbacks.
+Just as with everything else in the real estate business, buying and owning multiple properties comes with some drawbacks.
 Let’s have a look at them:

 1. More Initial Capital